Shakermixer/XL2RVN/README.md

 ### Tasks:
 #### I.  Feed this readme into TW to publish a site with interactivity like codepen functionality and such (clarify or list)
+         Motivation:A website is needed to communmicate and aggregate the stuff.

+         Status: wip.

 #### II.
 Develop an alternative interface for Uniswap swaps hosted on ipfs.

          Motivation: In August 2023 Uniswap decided to block Hex Currency, Jack L. mentioned, that the community should provide an alternative to call            the contract code.
 I take this as a practice.

          Status: tbd.

 ### Possible Ways